We are Fear Free!

 What Should I Expect at a Fear Free Visit?

-The Fear Free Visit starts before the pet arrives at the veterinary office.
+The Fear Free Visit starts before the pet arrives at our hospital.
 It begins with acclimating your pet to carriers and transport methods.
 As a client, you are encouraged to bring your pet’s favorite treats, toys, or any item that provides them comfort.
-Upon arrival to the office, your pet may be received in a variety of ways: remaining in the car until an examination room is ready, alternate entrances, pheromone infused towels placed over carriers, or bandanas around your pet’s neck.
-You may hear music in a quieter lobby area or be asked to sit in a specific location to help your pet or other pets with reducing stress while you wait.
-Our team may try various food items, ask questions about your pet’s preferences, adjust the approach with your pet, discuss pre-visit medications, and potentially rescheduling if a pet is not receptive to care that day.
+Please bring your pet to their appointment hungry.
+Upon arrival to the office, your pet may be received in a variety of ways: remaining in the car until an examination room is ready, alternate entrances, pheromone infused towels placed over carriers or bandanas around your pet’s neck.
+With the current curbside protocols in place at our hospital, we go above and beyond to alleviate any fear, stress, or anxiety your pet may experience while being separated from you.
+They may look like team members cuddling and playing with your pet while they wait for their exam or to be discharged or sitting comfortably in your veterinarian’s lap while he or she types up the visit summary.
+Our team may try various food items, ask questions about your pet’s preferences, adjust the approach with your pet, discuss pre-visit medications, and potentially reschedule if a pet is not receptive to care that day.
 Education tools, resources, and handouts may be provided to you.
 Perhaps the most important expectation is that you and your pet experience a visit focused on your pet’s emotional and physical care.

 Preparing for your Fear Free Vet Visit